ejprice54321/ExercisesInC/reading_questions/thinkos.md

 1) What does it mean to say that a data structure is thread safe?

+- All threads can use the data structure at the same time.

 2) In the circular buffer implementation of a queue, why is the maximum number of elements in the queue `n-1`, if `n` is the size of the array?

 3) If there is no mutex to protect the queue, give an example of a sequence of steps that could leave the queue in an inconsistent state.